 To migrate a database with the DMU, you must have the

-SYSDBA privilege and the required connection credentials (user name and password).
-If the database to be migrated is a pluggable database (PDB) in Oracle Database 12c, you can connect as a user with the
+SYSDBAprivilege and the required connection credentials (user name and password).
+Starting in Oracle Database 12c, to perform scanning and cleansing operations on a PDB, you can connect as a user who has the

-SYSDBA privilege in the local PDB for scanning and cleansing operations but you must connect as the
+SYSDBAprivilege in the local PDB.
+However, to convert a PDB to Unicode, you must connect as the

 You need to know the host name or IP address of the database server, the port number on which the database listener listens for connection requests, and the service name of the database.
-For performance reasons, Oracle recommends that you connect to a service that is configured for dedicated connections, that it, not using the Shared Server feature.
+For performance reasons, Oracle recommends that you connect to a service that is configured for dedicated connections, that it, not using the a shared server configuration.